Burnie - Wivenhoe

 Burnie - Wivenhoe is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Based on AreaSearch's analysis, Burnie - Wivenhoe's population is around 3681 as of Aug 2025.
-This reflects a decrease of 98 people (2.6%) since the 2021 Census, which reported a population of 3779 people.
-The change is inferred from the estimated resident population of 3677 from the ABS as of June 2024 and an additional 19 validated new addresses since the Census date.
-This level of population equates to a density ratio of 321 persons per square kilometer, providing significant space per person and potential room for further development.
-Population growth for the area was primarily driven by overseas migration that contributed approximately 60% of overall population gains during recent periods.
+Burnie-Wivenhoe's population, according to AreaSearch's analysis, was approximately 3,685 as of November 2025.
+This figure represents a decrease of 94 individuals (2.5%) from the 2021 Census, which reported a population of 3,779 people.
+The change is inferred from ABS's estimated resident population of 3,679 in June 2024 and an additional 20 validated new addresses since the Census date.
+This results in a density ratio of 321 persons per square kilometer.
+Overseas migration drove primary population growth, contributing around 60.0% of overall gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, and to estimate growth by age group in the years post-2032, the Tasmania State Government's Regional/LGA projections, released in 2022 with 2021 as the base year, are adopted with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Moving forward with demographic trends, Over this period, projections indicate a decline in overall population, with the area's population expected to shrink by 24 persons by 2041 according to this methodology.
-However, growth across specific age cohorts is anticipated, led by the 65 to 74 age group, which is projected to expand by 70 people.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and post-2032 growth estimation by age group, Tasmania State Government's Regional/LGA projections are adopted, released in 2022 with a base year of 2021, adjusted using weighted aggregation from LGA to SA2 levels.
+Future demographic trends suggest an overall population decline over this period.
+The area's population is projected to decrease by 24 persons by 2041 according to these projections.
+However, growth within specific age cohorts is anticipated, notably the 65-74 age group, expected to expand by 70 people.

 Frequently Asked Questions - Population